 With a world class public transport system, it is very easy to go from A to B in Hong Kong.
 For me it’s a priority to live close to work.
 Hong Kong working hours are long.
 It can be nine to ten hours easy.
 I personally don’t want to spend two hours(to and fro) on commute.
 The tradeoff is a smaller apartment that is a little more expensive but I gain more time with my wife and kids.
 But for many expats living here, a longer commute is not a problem because a more tranquil district is an escape from the breakneck pace of the city.
 So what is your priority regarding proximity to your workplace?

 Find a Community

-You must look at the skeleton of your apartment.
+You must look at the skeleton of your apartment, particularly if it is an older building.
 You have to, have to, have to!
 How old is that air conditioner?
 Does the toilet flush properly?
 Stove top turn on properly?
 How about the internet, do you have a service provider for your old walk-up building?
 The current apartment I live in only carries PCCW broadband.
 It’s fine, but if I want to switch provider, I unfortunately don’t have this choice.

 Understand your Apartment Building Inside Out.